rowantran/TaskHelper/README.md

 # Pre-work - Task Helper

-TaskHelper is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Task Helper is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Rowan-James Tran